-A student who wishes to petition for a lower tuition rate due to a change in residency is advised to contact the Office of the Vice President of Student Services.
+A student who wishes to petition for a lower tuition rate due to a change in residency is advised to contact the Office of the Registrar.
 The student will be required to complete a form and provide proof of his/her legal residence prior to the start of the semester.
 Requests submitted after the start of a semester will be processed for the following term.